-ATTENDANCE POLICY IF YOU FEEL SICK OR HAVE SIGNS OF ILLNESS, PLEASE STAY HOME.
+IF YOU FEEL SICK OR HAVE SIGNS OF ILLNESS, PLEASE STAY HOME.
 Your regular attendance is important to succeed at WTMC and is part of your soft skills certification.
 We do not have "excused" absences at WTMC.
 However, documentation of absences is important and can help the school understand and support a student's needs.
-Absences should be documented with the WTMC office if they fall into one of three categories: Reason Documentation Required Medical / Health Condition Doctors note Family Business Funeral / Wedding Documentation Court-Related Business Court Dates Documentation ATTENDANCE POLICY: A student can lose their credentic al if they accumulate too many DE-CREDENTIALING A student can lose their credentia absences or tardies in any one c more than 8 during fall or wir more than 4 during spring se
+Absences should be documented with the WTMC office if they fall into one of three categories: Reason Documentation Required Medical / Health Condition Doctors note Family Business Funeral / Wedding Documentation Court-Related Business Court Dates Documentation ATTENDANCE POLICY: DE-CREDENTIALING A student can lose their credential if they accumulate too many absences or tardies in any one class: more than 8 during fall or winter semesters more than 4 during spring semester